Logos and uniforms of the Cincinnati Reds: Changes in 2007

 The Reds revealed new uniforms in December 2006, for use beginning in their 2007 season.
 The home caps returned to all-red with a white wishbone C, lightly outlined in black.
 Caps with red crowns and black bill became the new road caps.
 Regardless of what cap they are wearing, the batting helmets are all-red with the white wishbone C outlined in black.
 Additionally, the sleeveless jerseys were abandoned for more traditional shirts, with the pinstripes being removed again.
 The numbers and the lettering for the names on the backs of the jerseys were changed to an early-1900s style typeface.
 It had been rumored that navy blue was to make a return as a trim color, but the unveiled designs did not end up featuring any navy blue.
 The alternate club logo and jersey Mr. Red emblem was replaced by the moustachioed Mr. Redleg from 1956.

 In 2020, the Reds made slight changes to the red uniform, replacing the chest "C-REDS" logo in favor of the "Reds" cursive script.
 The Mr. Redleg logo was modified so as to feature only his head.
 Also during this period, MLB went away with the "51%" primary color rule regarding cleat colors.
 As such, Reds players were now allowed to wear customized cleats (mainly in the team's red, black or white colors) as a form of self-expression.

+During spring training ahead of the 2025 season, the Reds debuted an alternate white uniform.
+The design is similar to the primary white uniform, but removed the chest piping and retained only the red "wishbone C" as the crest and the Mr. Red head patch on the sleeve.
+This uniform has yet to be worn in the regular season.

+City Connect

+In 2023, the Reds added a City Connect uniform.
+The primarily black uniform features a diamond-shaped "C" on the cap and on the jersey sleeve.
+It also features the word "CINCY" (short for Cincinnati) across the chest.
+On the collar of the jersey, it features an Ohio Buckeye and the motto of Cincinnati, "Juncta Juvant" ("Strength in Unity" in English).